NonhlanhlaMkhize23/Career-Evidence/README.md

   ## 4. Create a cv
   ### Evidence:
   [view  MY cv]()
   ### Reflection:
-  **Situation:** As part of the work readiness training, I was required to complie a professuonal CV.
+  **Situation:** As part of the work readiness training, I was required to complie a professional CV.
   **Task:** I had to showcase my qualifications, experience, and key skills.
   **Action:** I included my academic ground, certificates, technical skills (like LINUX ,Packet tracer, and network troubleshooting), and project experience.
   **Results:** I now have a professional CV that reflects who I am in the IT field and supports my applications for internships and graduate roles.